hturnbull93/portfolio/README.md

 - Added a submitSuccess state of false.
 - When resolving the promise returned by fetch if the status is 200 set state submitSuccess to true.

+Wrote a test that ContactForm validates presence of name on submit.
+Red.

+- Add to state a property nameValidationError assigned with false.
+- Added a method validateForm, which assigns variable anyError with false.
+- This destructures name from state.form, and if it is an empty string setState nameValidationError to true, and assigns anyError with true.
+- Then return anyError
+- In handleSubmit added a guard statement to return if validateForm returns true (i.e. an error in validation).
+- In render, destructured nameValidationError from state, and conditionally render the content of the name label based on that.

+Green.

 Wrote a test that Contact renders a ContactForm.
 Red.

 - Imported and render a ContactForm.